 Let’s make this moment count.

-Here’s how to make a plan on the phone:
+Here’s how to make an appointment scheduling plan on the phone:

 Have your schedule clear in mind before the call.